wpzinc/wp-to-hootsuite/DEPLOYMENT.md

 Run the `.scripts/build.sh` script, which will:

-- Generate the `languages/wp-to-buffer.pot` file
+- Generate the `languages/wp-to-hootsuite.pot` file
 - Generate the [ACTIONS-FILTERS.md](ACTIONS-FILTERS.md) file

 ## Update the Plugin's Version Number

 We follow [Semantic Versioning](https://semver.org/).

-- In `wp-to-buffer.php`, change the Version header to the new version number.
+- In `wp-to-hootsuite.php`, change the Version header to the new version number.
-- In `wp-to-buffer.php`, change the `PLUGIN_VERSION` constant to the new version number.
+- In `wp-to-hootsuite.php`, change the `PLUGIN_VERSION` constant to the new version number.

 ## Update the Plugin's readme.txt Changelog